GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 [X] - Add Image To Product Integration Event(Without Retry with Polly) -> (Important to Sales, since it add the image to then to)

-### Remove Image of a product
+### Remove Image from product

 #### Objective

-This use case has the objective to receive a Id of a image and if valid(exists, is appended to a product) it will remove the link to that image from the product and notify sales module that this image need to be removed from storage and sales product entity.
+This use case has the objective to receive a Id of a image and if valid(exists, is appended to a product) it will remove the link to that image from the product and notify sales module that this image need to be removed from storage(Azure blob storage) and sales Product entity.

 ### Payloads